mannodiarun/MSE570/tutorial_on_LAMMPS_AIMD/LAMMPS/readme.md

 3. Follow the installation instructions provided on the website.

 (B) Installing LAMMPS on macOS
 1. Ensure that **Homebrew** is pre-installed on your Mac.
-If not, install it using: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+If not, install it using the guide.
 2. Visit the official macOS installation guide:
    👉 [LAMMPS macOS Installation](https://docs.lammps.org/Install_mac.html)
 3. Install LAMMPS using Homebrew: brew install lammps